 This window is used for uploading a file to the tree with workstation, user, group, or container names and their associated filtering profiles.

-2. Click Upload to open both the refresh message page (see Fig. 3-24) and the Upload Member Profile File window:
+2. Click Upload to open both the refresh message page and the Upload Member Profile File window: